athas/autocomf/README.md

 # AUTOCOMF - Automatic Configuration from Comments

 **AUTOCOMF** is a programming language that presents a configuration UI based on annotations in a source file.
-The configuration specified by the user is then incorporated by directly modifying the source file.
+The configuration specified by the user is then incorporated by automatically modifying the source file.

-**AUTOCOMF** can be added seamlessly to *any* programming language or configuration language, since it is written exclusively within the comment syntax of the host language.
+**AUTOCOMF** can be used seamlessly with *any* programming language or configuration language, since it is written wholly within the comment syntax of the host language.

 **AUTOCOMF** has incorporates several attractive qualities: